sep/ots-ai-tutorial/nlp/README.md

 ## Exercise 1 - Word Sentiment Analysis

+VADER (and many tools like it) works by associating a score or valence to individual words and phrases.
+In exercise 1, we'll be looking at:

+* (a) words that generally denote good things
+* (b) words that generally denote bad things
+* (c) the messy middle.

 ## Exercise 2 - Sentence Level Analysis

+Exercise 1c showed us that some words have ambiguous interpretations.
+When words are a little iffy on the good/bad scale, we need to lean into larger contexts.
+That means sentence level analysis.
+In this exercise, we'll look at:

+* (a) sentences that are obviously good or bad
+* (b) sentences that are a little ambiguous
+* (c) sentences that you make with the intent of confusing VADER

 ## Exercise 3 - Paragraph Level Analysis